 To find out how a partnership with HomeServe can benefit your customers, contact us.

-HomeServe USA (HomeServe), a leading provider of home repair solutions, announced the findings of the summer 2018 edition of its Biannual State of the Home Survey.
-The twice annual survey, now in its seventh edition, reports on the financial impact of home repairs and the state of the American home.
+HomeServe USA (HomeServe), a leading provider of home repair solutions, has announced the findings of the summer 2018 edition of its Biannual State of the Home Survey.
+The bi-annual survey reports on the financial impact of home repairs, including homeowner readiness for a home repair emergency.
+It also addresses the state of the American home.
 The summer edition of the online survey was conducted by Harris Poll on behalf of HomeServe from Aug.
 27-29, 2018, among 2,012 adults age 18 and older, including 1,377 who identified themselves as homeowners.

-HomeServe USA, a leading provider of home emergency repair solutions, now serving over 3.6 million customers across the U.S. and Canada, is celebrating 15 years of service in the United States.
+HomeServe USA, a leading provider of home emergency repair solutions, is celebrating 15 years of service in the United States.
+The company now serves over 3.6 million customers across the U.S. and Canada.
 This year also marks the 25th year of operations for its UK-based parent company, HomeServe plc.

 “I’m incredibly proud of the company we’ve evolved into over the last 15 years in North America and 25 years in the UK.
 Our people, our products and our customers have helped to make us the company we are today and the company we’ll be tomorrow,” said HomeServe’s Founder and Global Chief Executive Richard Harpin.
 “We’re committed to working towards fulfilling our vision to be the world’s most trusted provider of home repairs and improvements.
 And we look forward to growing our business in North America and around the globe as we aim to perform every job in every home.”